This Can't be REM!

 THAT NIGHT

 I dream I’m in bed dreaming most of the early night.
 Dull!
 Uncomfortable too.
 But at last I wake up--at least I'm pretty sure the dream's over.
 I head for the Stanford campus where I work, thinking: “This can’t be REM state now; notice these vivid physical sensations, and all that noise--not just sights, as they said REM is.
 And my long muscles are quite free to move.”
+They have to be--I'm biking as usual.
+Parking on campus is hard.

 I especially note the engine-roar of a shuttle bus passing me, and a sudden stink of exhaust.
-I think "That researcher wrote 'Dreams rarely have a sense of smell'.
+I think "That researcher wrote 'Dreams rarely have a sense of smell.'
 Proves this can't be REM!"

 And wake.
 Again.